P-Patch Food Bank Program

 A few years ago we were asked by the Seattle P-Patch Office to keep track of food donations made from gardeners “Own” P-patch as opposed to the gardens we have designated for food bank growing.
 This hasn’t been difficult to do.
 There are 2 white baskets on the left side of the food bank shed that are labeled “Own Garden”.
 If you are donating from your own P-Patch, just put your produce in these baskets.

 On delivery day, the driver weighs and records the number of pounds of produce into our Food Bank record books.
 Notations of type of produce may also be made.
 Over the past 5 years our garden has been one of the top donators with an average of 3000 lbs.
 The yearly total number of pounds donated is submitted to the City P-Patch program which tracks produce donations from all Seattle P-Patches.
-As mentioned above, Magnuson ranked #1 in the city for 2015, with a donation total of 4,739 pounds
+In 2015, Magnuson ranked #1 in the city, with a donation total of 4,739 pounds